Women's boxing: Gaza Strip

 In 2019 the first female boxing club in the Gaza Strip, the Palestinian Center of Boxing for Women, opened.

+Ghana

+Sarah Lotus Asare, the first female boxing matchmaker licensed under the Ghana Boxing Authority, debuted as a matchmaker on August 26, 2023.

 India

 Mary Kom of India is a five-time World Amateur Boxing champion.
 She is the only woman boxer to have won a medal in each one of the six world championships.

 Three Indian female boxers, namely, Pinki Jangra, Mary Kom, and Kavita Chahal were placed in the world's top three in AIBA world rankings (1 March 2014) in their respective categories.

 Iran

 Sadaf Khadem defeated French boxer Anne Chauvin in a boxing match in France on April 14, 2019; this made her the first Iranian woman to be part of an official boxing match.
 However, the Iranian Boxing Federation distanced itself from the match and released a statement reading: As women's boxing is not a sanctioned sport of the Islamic Republic of Iran Boxing Federation, the organization, training, and participation in this sport is not related to this federation and it is the organizer and participant's responsibilities.Following the match, Khadem had plans to return to Iran, but lingering rumors of potential arrest warrants kept her in France.
 Khadem's representative told Reuters that authorities had issued arrest warrants against her.
-Hossein Soori, the head of Iran's boxing federation, denied Khadem would be arrested, attributing the information to “media linked to Saudi Arabia”.
+Hossein Soori, the head of Iran's boxing federation, denied Khadem would be arrested, attributing the information to "media linked to Saudi Arabia".